Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Best luxury hotels on Zhongxiao East Road

-W Taipei (see prices / read reviews) also absolutely needs a mention here.
-This is without a doubt Taipei’s hippest, funkiest luxury choice.
+W Taipei (see on Agoda / Booking / TripAdvisor) also absolutely deserves a spot on this list.
+The W is without a doubt Taipei’s hippest, funkiest luxury choice.
 Lady Gaga (obviously) stayed here when she was in town.
 I was lucky enough to tour the hotel’s facilities and rooms when I covered the hotel for CNNTravel, and my friends and I regularly go there for fancy cocktails by the 10th floor lobby pool.

 We also love the weekend buffet at Kitchen Table restaurant (photo above).
 The W is just outside Taipei City Hall MRT, within walking distance of Taipei 101.